dnsimple/dnsimple-support/content/articles/domain-masking.markdown

 ## What is masking?

-Domain Masking (or URL Masking) is when you set up a website to display the content of another while hiding the destinations URL.
-For example, if you wanted to make the website `examplemail.com` show the content of `mail.example.com/email/login` without the user knowing they are accessing `mail.example.com`, you'd use Domain Masking.
+Domain Masking (or URL Masking) is when you set up a website to display the content of another while hiding the destination's URL.
+For example, using Domain Masking makes the website `examplemail.com` show the content of `mail.example.com/email/login`, without the user knowing they're accessing `mail.example.com`.

 This is often done with HTML iframes, or by setting up a proxy.